mjburn0428/cse210-12/README.md

 # cse210-12

 # Shooter Game
-Is a clone of the classic breakout game.
+Shooter is a clone of the classic breakout game or Batter.

 ## Getting Started
 ---